Pearson-Higher-Ed/design/c/drawer/v1.0.0-beta.6/index.md

       Keyboard Shortcuts
       : - Pressing escape should close the drawer in any mode

+      Focus Behavior
+      : - Opening the drawer moves focus from the triggering element to the first focusable item within the drawer (typically the Close icon).
+        - Tabbing within the drawer should cycle through focusable items like normal
+        - The drawer should capture focus, so you won't be able to tab out of the drawer
+        - Upon dismissing the drawer focus should be restored to the triggering element

     contents:
       - type: wide image
         src: ./assets/redlines.basic.view.png